jmickle66666666/wad-js/HELP.md

 ## Uploaded WADs

 This list of uploaded WADs allows you to browse between the different WADs you have added to wadJS.

+The WADs of the same type (IWADs a.k.a Internal Wads and PWADs a.k.a Patch Wads) are displayed in their own group.
+This allows for more clarity on your list of uploaded WADs.

 ## WAD Metadata